prathamingale49/portfolio/README.md

 ## Creation Disclosure

-This website was created with the use of OpenAI Codex as a coding assistant.
-Project artifacts, engineering decisions, and design ownership should still be reviewed and maintained by the portfolio owner.
+This website was created with the help of OpenAI Codex.

 ## Tech Stack